-The Bolivian Department of Pando covers 6.4 million hectares of which 95% is still under forest.
+The Bolivian Department of Pando covers 6.4 million hectares of which 95 per cent is still under forest.
 These forests are rich in biodiversity support livelihoods, for example, mainly by brazil nut harvesting and slash-and-burn agricultures.
 We are in partnership with Bolivian academic and non-governmental organisations to develop more sustainable approaches to managing the soils and the forest.
 One agroforestry approach is to establish permaculture on abandoned slash-and-burn (chaco) sites, we have set up demonstration plots with six rural communities using trees of the Inga genus to restore fertility,

-Find out more about our projects
+Find out more about our projects in the Americas

 UK and Europe